thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 8
-The PE console event inspector lets you view and research changes and other events.
+The Puppet Enterprise console event inspector lets you view and research changes and other events.
 For example, after applying the `ntp` class, you can use event inspector to confirm that changes (or "events") were indeed made to your infrastructure.

 In this image, you can see that one event, a successful change, has been recorded for Nodes: with events.